voxel51/fiftyone/docs/source/environments/index.rst

 The FiftyOne repository contains a
 `Dockerfile <https://github.com/voxel51/fiftyone/blob/develop/Dockerfile>`_
-that you can use/customize to build and run Docker images containing release (or source) builds of FiftyOne.
+that you can use/customize to build and run Docker images containing source or release builds of FiftyOne.

 Building an image
 ~~~~~~~~~~~~~~~~~